maclobdell/mbed-test-runner/README.md

 1) run tests on all boards connected to the machine
 2) run tests using all compiler toolchain options

+## Dependencies
+* Mbed OS 5.12 or later
+* Mbed CLI 1.10 or later
+* Python 2.7.x or 3.6.x or later

+It's a good idea to be familiar with Mbed OS and its tools in order to use this script.

 ## Arguments

 * -o _or_ --other_args
-    - Pass in other arguments such as reference to config files in a string.
-See example below.
+    - Pass in other arguments such as specific tests to run, references to config files, macros, etc.  See example below.
+    - For information on all the arguments you can pass in this way, use 'mbed test -h' on your command line.
 * -d _or_ --dryrun
     - Don't run the commands, just print them.
 * -f _or_ --folder